williamdemeo/logic-seminar-spring2018/PITCHME.md

 <li class="fragment"> In <a style="color:#e7ad52">Type Theory</a> **function** is a primitive concept.
 </li>
-<li class="fragment"> The basic idea is the same as in functional programming: a
+<li class="fragment"> The basic idea is the same as in functional programming:
-  function is a **black box**; you feed it elements from its domain and out come elements of its codomain.</li>
+a function is a **black box**
+you feed it elements from its domain and out come elements of its codomain.</li>

 <li class="fragment"> Hence given $A, B : \mathsf{Type}$ we introduce the type of
   functions